-Capitalisation (see italics, bold and capitals) Things that are italicised in Linux Format:
+Things that are capitalised in Linux Format:

 - Begin application names with a capital letter, even if the creator doesn't, eg amaroK > Amarok.

-- If you make an instruction to press a certain key on the keyboard, you would capitalise the key name eg 'press Enter'.
+- If you make an instruction to press a certain key on the keyboard, you would capitalise the key name eg press Enter.

-- If you are talking about a tool, whether generically or in terms of a specific page or button it is also capitalised eg 'the Rotate tool works well, the Recovery function sucks'.
+- If you are talking about a tool, whether generically or in terms of a specific page or button it is also capitalised eg the Rotate tool works well, the Recovery function sucks.

 - Similarly, if you are talking about a certain page, feature, tab or menu, it should be capitalised eg 'go to the About Us page', 'right-click on the File menu'.
-NB: to avoid confusion, the entire name of the tool, feature etc should be capitalised eg 'click on Layer To Image Size' AND NOT 'click on Layer to image size'.
+NB: to avoid confusion, the entire name of the tool, feature etc should be capitalised eg click on Layer To Image Size AND NOT click on Layer to image size.

-- With sequences of destinations, use > signs eg 'go to File > About Us > News'.
+- With sequences of destinations, use > signs eg go to File > About Us > News.